mlyg/DicePlusPlus/README.md

 **Link:** https://github.com/neheller/kits19

 ## Cloning the MIScnn repository
 The MIScnn pipeline is used in these experiments.
-The repository can be found at: https://github.com/frankkramer-lab/MIScnn
+The repository can be found at: https://github.com/frankkramer-lab/MIScnn. \

+In our experiments, we make small but significant modifications to the MIScnn code.
+Specifically we:
+1. replace Batch Normalisation with Instance Normalisation
+2. replace Adam with SGD with momentum
+Both modifications are found in the src directory under 'modified_files'.

 ## Setting up file directories
 Both the data and dataset split information require a specific setup to be compatible with the MIScnn pipeline.